stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data is extremely low, so instead of applying any imputation (i.e. mean, most common value), we will just remove those rows.

 ```python

 # remove rows where values are missing
 data_for_model.isna().sum()
 data_for_model.dropna(how = "any", inplace = True)
 ```

 <br>
 ##### Outliers

-As KNN is a distance based algorithm, you could argue that if a data point is a long way away, then it will simply never be selected as one of the neighbours - and this is true - but outliers can still cause us problems here.
-The main issue we face is when we come to scale our input variables, a very important step for a distance based algorithm.
+As KNN is a distance-based algorithm, you could argue that if a data point is a long way away, then it will simply never be selected as one of the neighbors.
+This is true, but outliers can still cause us problems here.
+The main issue we face is when we come to scale our input variables, a very important step for a distance-based algorithm.

 We don't want any variables to be "bunched up" due to a single outlier value, as this will make it hard to compare their values to the other input variables.
-We should always investigate outliers rigorously - in this case we will simply remove them.
+We should always investigate outliers rigorously - in this case, we will simply remove them.

 In this code section, just like we saw when applying Logistic Regression, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
-The results of this can be seen in the table below.
+The results of this can be seen in the table below:

 <br>